 As one of San Diego County’s oldest and largest nonprofit environmental education organizations, I Love A Clean San Diego (ILACSD) promotes awareness of environmental issues including resource conservation, waste reduction, recycling, community enhancement, and pollution prevention.
 A diversified organization operating throughout San Diego County, ILACSD offers a broad range of expertise in public education and outreach, event coordination, and community relations.

-California Coastal Cleanup Day (CCD) is the largest single-day volunteer event in support of the marine environment and is also part of the International Coastal Cleanup, which includes all 50 states and over 100 countries worldwide.
+California Coastal Cleanup Day (CCD) is the largest single-day volunteer event, happening Saturday, September 17th, 2016, in support of the marine environment and is also part of the International Coastal Cleanup, which includes all 50 states and over 100 countries worldwide.
 The mission of Coastal Cleanup Day is to:

 - engage residents to remove trash and debris from our local beaches and waterways

 - identify the sources of debris